 I loved the City and saw its potential, so I enrolled in a “How to Start a Business” at TechTown and started to craft my dream shop.
 I wanted to create an urban experience with a peaceful ambiance that would welcome the visitors to the City.
 The feeling was to be bright and airy with soft music playing and delicious coffee and pastries to complete the entire picture.
 And so the quest began.

 In 2020, we moved to a new location in the Wayne State Ilitch School of Business building.
 Things will be different for a while as we move through the COVID-19 recovery.
-I hope that before long, all of our new customers and neighbors will get that same “feeling” as they step into Fourteen East!
+I hope that before long, all of our new customers and neighbors will get that same “feeling” when they step into Fourteen East!

 To provide a positive impression of the City of Detroit and the neighborhood to all who live in and visit the area through an establishment rich with art, culture and refreshment.